 Seeking out the perspectives of others will allow you to develop the depth of your own perspective.

-Context has a significant on the production of texts and the reception.
+Context has a significant effect on the production of texts and the reception.
 The ideas and values of a period will influence what a composer produces as they either support or challenge the attitudes and values of that time.
 Similarly, context will shape an audience’s critical reception of a text.
 Consider the following point from the HSC English Advanced Module B: Critical Study of Texts Outline:

 “Students explore how context influences their own and others’ responses to the text and how the text has been received and valued.”